CaptainDouche/smlparser/README.md

 ## getting started

-Get a serial optical reader, connect it to a serial terminal program (9600, 8N1) and look at the output.
+Get a serial optical reader, connect it to your smart meter, run a serial terminal program (9600, 8N1) and look at the output.
-If there are periodically arriving data blocks starting about like ...
+If there are periodically arriving data blocks starting about like (in hex) ...
 ```
 1b 1b 1b 1b 01 01 01 01 76 05 03 ...
 ```